criipto/docs-old/authentication/auth0.md

 <hr />

-### Create Auth0 connection(s)
+### Create the OIDC connection(s)
-You have to create a new Auth0 connection for every login method you intend to use.
+You create an OIDC connection for every login method you intend to use.

 1. Go to Auth0 dashboard for your tenant and under **Connections** chose **Enterprise**.
 2. Select **OpenID Connect** and create a new connection.